 Joey, the black one, thinks modeling dog clothing is his life calling.
-I stuck him in the photo booth and he sat there so proud, holding still and looking content as if to say, I was born for this!
+I stuck him in the photo booth and he sat there so proud, holding still and looking content as if to say, "I was born for this!"

-- Small dogs act tough to project a strong front because they dont see their owners acting like the pack leader.
+- Small dogs act tough to project a strong front because they don't see their owners acting like the pack leader.

 - Make sure you are the first one through the door.
-I observe my less dominant female dog Anna always waiting for Joey to go through the door first.
-This is a sign of respect and submission. Â Make your dog sit and stay while you go out first.
+I observe my less-dominant female dog, Anna, always waiting for Joey to go through the door first.
+This is a sign of respect and submission.
+It is appropriate for your dog to show you this kind of respect, so have your dog sit and stay while you go out first.

 - Your dog needs to walk beside or behind you on walks.
-Youve already set the tone for your dog that you are top dog by going out the door first.
+You've already set the tone for your dog that you are top dog by going out the door first.
 So he is going to be watching you carefully to see if the new boss means business.
 You have to be the one to project confident body language.
 Dogs sense mood and it is directly tied to how you move.
 So walk briskly, shoulders back, and assume your dog will follow.
 Your dog wants to be walked.
 It is a tiresome responsibility for them to walk you.
 If there is pulling, give a quick snap of the leash (nothing to injure your small dog, but enough to get his attention.)

 - Reward good behavior with praise and affection.
 Ignore bad behavior.
 Even negative attention is still attention.
-Ignore your dog when he jumps on youâ€¦ no matter how adorable he is.
+Ignore your dog when he jumps on you, no matter how adorable he is.
 Invading your space is a top-dog behavior that needs to be nipped.
 Additionally, hyperactivity in a dog is not a sign of a happy dog.
 It is a sign that they need exercise and calm leadership.
 Model quiet confidence to your dog, ignoring him until he calms down.

 Your dog wants to please you and feel safe.
 Remember, you are not being a cruel egomaniac by being the pack leader.
 You are simply letting your dog know he can relax under your strong, quiet leadership.
-Ive employed just a few of these ideas, and there is much more peace and contentment in our home for our dogs, our family, and for our guests.
+I've employed just a few of these ideas, and there is much more peace and contentment in our home for our dogs, our family and for our guests.